Marwa-Sadat/Build-a-Pok-mon-Search-App/README.md

 ## Installation

-Follow the steps below to install and run the Build a Cash Register on your local machine.
+Follow the steps below to install and run the Pokémon Search App on your local machine.

 ### Prerequisites